SuLab/genewikiworld/readme.md

   -l LOGFILE, --logfile LOGFILE
                         Filename for log of failed queries.
-Unique filenmae will be used if none passed -m ABSOLUTE_MIN, --absolute_min ABSOLUTE_MIN
+Unique filenmae will be used if none passed -a, --agg_objects     Aggreate results on object, if True, only unique subject and predicates will be queried -m ABSOLUTE_MIN, --absolute_min ABSOLUTE_MIN
                         The mininum nubmer of counts a reference must have for a given group, to be included (default 10) -f FILT_LEVEL, --filt_level FILT_LEVEL